xunhuang/notes/content/posts/ssh-tunnel/ssh-tunnel.md

 PORT=8080 node server.js
 ```

-After this you `curl http://localhost:8080` should give you a response. or use your browser to navigate to `http://localhost:8080` and you should see a python terminal running in the browser.
-The python process is running on your local machine, and the GUI running xterm.js connected to a websocket hosted on "/ws" of the server
+After this `curl http://localhost:8080` should give a response.
+Use a browser to navigate to [http://localhost:8080](http://localhost:8080) and it shows a python terminal running in the browser.
+The python process is running on the local machine with xterm.js in the browser connected to a websocket hosted on "/ws" of the web server.

 ![python-in-a-box](../python-local.png)

-## setting a "remote" server locally via a VirtualMachine
+## Setting a proxy to the local web server

+We will setup a virtual machine on the same machine as a proxy for demo purposes.
+Alternatively you can setup a VM on AWS or other cloud providers.

 ```
 brew install utm